 Origin Live arms can be raised by approx 16mm using VTA adjustment.
 However performance is optimized with the arm raised as little as possible.
-Ideally the height from the top of armboard to top of platter should be 24mm but not less.
+Ideally the height from the top of armboard to top of platter should be 24mm but not lower.

-If this dimension is significantly larger on your deck, you can use spacing washers.
+If this dimension is significantly larger on your deck, you can use spacing washers - a 4mm Acrylic washer is included for this purpose.
 This should be placed directly on top of your armboard before fitting the arm.